 - Contains information about the weighting of Single Block Reads, Multi Block Reads and CPU consumption.

 - Only used in the SAP environment as of Oracle Release 10g.

 Histograms describe the distribution of column values between the lowest existing value (LOW_VALUE) and the highest existing value (HIGH_VALUE).
 For more information, see doc 797629.

 No conclusions can be made as to how good or bad the existing statistics are, based on their age.
 The decisive factor affecting the quality of statistics is how well the current dataset is represented.
 Even "old" statistics generally still correspond to the current dataset.

 6. What are the disadvantages of creating new statistics?

-If you have manually modified the statistics to optimize performance, as described in Note 724545, you should avoid creating any new statistics for the affected tables.
-However, if you still want to create new statistics, you will need to make the manual changes described in Note 724545 again.
+If you have manually modified the statistics to optimize performance, as described in doc 724545, you should avoid creating any new statistics for the affected tables.
+However, if you still want to create new statistics, you will need to make the manual changes described in doc 724545 again.

 7. How can I restore old statistics?

 Creating new statistics always involves the risk that individual accesses may be compromised.
 In this case, it is helpful if you can retrieve the previous statistics quickly.
 In addition, the following possibilities are available:

 If you use DBMS_STATS to create the statistics, as of Oracle 10g, you can retrieve previous statistics from a table using DBMS_STATS.RESTORE_TABLE_STATS.
 Using the following command, you can restore the statistics that existed a day ago, for example: